 - book by phone – call the COVID Vaccination Healthline on 0800 28 29 26 (8am to 8pm, 7 days a week).

-Data from the large number of pregnant people already vaccinated globally shows that there are no additional safety concerns with giving COVID-19 vaccines.
+Data from the large number of pregnant people already vaccinated globally shows that there are no additional safety concerns with giving the Pfizer (Comirnaty) vaccine.
 Vaccinating during pregnancy may also help protect your baby.
-There is evidence that infants can get antibodies to the virus through cord blood and breast milk.
+There is evidence that infants can get antibodies to the virus through umbilical cord blood and through breast milk.

 If you have any questions or concerns, discuss them with your health professional.
 Read more about COVID-19 vaccination, pregnancy, lactation and breastfeeding from the Immunisation Advisory Centre.
 Karawhiua also has answers to FAQs about the COVID-19 vaccine, especially for Māori.